OrchardCMS/OrchardCore/src/docs/reference/modules/Notifications/README.md

 ## Notification Methods

-There are many methods to send notifications to a user (e.x., Web, Email, Push, SMS, etc.) OrchardCore is shipped with the following implementations
+There are many methods to send notifications to a user (e.x., Web, Email, Push, SMS, etc.).
+In addition to web notification, OrchardCore is shipped with Email based notifications.
+To allow users to receive Email notification, enable the `Email Notifications` feature.
+Note, you must also configure the [SMTP Settings](../Email/README.md).
-- `Web Notification` provides you a way to send web notifications to your users.
-- `Email Notification` provides you a way to send notification via Email.

-The feature `OrchardCore.Notifications` is an ondemand feature which registers all the services necessary to allow the app to send notification.
-To send web notifications, you'll need to enable `OrchardCore.Notification.Web` feature.
-Similarly, you can enable `OrchardCore.Notification.Email` to send notification via email service.
-To use `Email Notifications`, you must also configure the [SMTP Settings](../Email/README.md).
 When multiple notification methods are enabled, the user can opt-in or opt-out any method he/she wish to receive by editing their profile.

-!!! warning
-    Don't create a Content Type with the name `WebNotification`, as it's used by the `Web Notifications` feature.

 ## Adding Custom Notification Provider
-To add a new notification method like Push or SMS, you can simple implement the `INotificationMethodProvider` interface and then register it as we do in `OrchardCore.Notifications.Email` feature
+To add a new notification method like `Push` or `SMS`, you can simple implement the `INotificationMethodProvider` interface and then register it as we do in `OrchardCore.Notifications.Email` feature

 ```C#
 [Feature("OrchardCore.Notifications.Email")]